heronyang/youtube_fake_view/NOTE.md

 # Youtube Fake View Script

-**Network Security - Carnegie Mellon University** **Team: Buckstar**
+**Network Security - Carnegie Mellon University**

+**Team: Buckstar**

 *All code and documents are for academic purpose only.*

-## Preface: How Youtube View Counts
+## A. Preface: How Youtube View Counts

 Refer: [Quora-How does YouTube calculate its views?](http://www.quora.com/How-does-YouTube-calculate-its-views)